 Implementation Schedule: Initiate public engagement and outreach by December 2023.

-Quantified Objective: Development of 30-50 units for extremely low- very low-, and/or lowincome households during the planning period.
+Quantified Objective: Development of 30-50360 to 460 units for extremely low-very low-, and/or low-income households during the planning period including a target of 25% in higher income areas.